i-zhen/Reactor-C/README.md

 # Marking #

 The marking will be done using an automated test suite.
-Please note that you are not allowed to modify the Main.java file which is the main entry point to the compiler.
+Please note that you are not allowed to modify the `Main.java` file which is the main entry point to the compiler.
 A checksum on the file will be performed to ensure the file has not be tempered with.
+Furthermore, you may not use any external libraries.

 # Setup #